 What Went Wrong:

-If this play sounds familiar, it’s because it went viral two weeks ago when it was made by Ramon Laureano against the Angels.
+If this play sounds familiar, it’s because it went viral last year when it was made by Ramon Laureano against the Angels.
 The throw was 321 feet in the air, right on the money.
 Check it out here.

 After watching that play, do you think the base runner made a big mistake?
 Technically, the answer is yes since he couldn’t get back safely on the throw, but you have to give credit to the great throw.
 The runner could have shortened it up by a step or two, but his intention was correct in wanting to extend as far as he could and have some momentum, he simply miscalculated how far he could go.